alexskr/documentation/docs/administration-guide/ontologies/managing_ontologies.md

 select the Group Action "Delete ontology", and press the Execute button.

-Deleting also can be done using a console after logging into the Appliance as the ontoportal user.
+Deleting also can be done using a console after logging into the Appliance as the op-admin user.

 ```diff
 !
 Verify these instructions